 5. Your bio.
 It is a description of yourself.
-It should be no more than 200 characters and it’s better to write a call to action for booking a lesson with you in the end.
+It should be no more than 200 characters (not words!), and it’s better to write a call to action for booking a lesson with you in the end.

 6. Your photo.
 It would be better if it differs from your LiveXP profile’s photo.